Paco8/plugin.video.skyott/README.md

 # Peacock / Skyshowtime for Kodi

 ## Important notes: ##
--  Logging in by entering a username and password is not possible yet.
+-  ~~Logging in by entering a username and password is not possible yet.
 For the moment it's necessary to get a cookie from a web browser.
-You'll find below some methods to do it.
+You'll find below some methods to do it~~.
 - Playback is only supported on Android devices (including firesticks) due to DRM restrictions.

 ## Installation